owen2/NerdyCrockpot/Documentation.md

 		- Make sure it is plugged in
 	- If you do not have a crockpot or your crockpot is non-functional, you can acquire a ![mystery image](https://ir-na.amazon-adsystem.com/e/ir?t=collimbealab-20&l=ur2&o=1)[new slow cooker](http://www.amazon.com/gp/search/?ie=UTF8&camp=1789&creative=390957&linkCode=ur2&qid=1410739936&rh=n%3A1055398%2Cn%3A284507%2Cn%3A289913%2Cn%3A289940&tag=collimbealab-20&linkId=2VTLPM2FR544GX6Y).
 - Under some circumstances, some slow cookers may not be compatible with this software.
 If this is the case, you may have to install different firmware on your slowcooker.
 We recommend you seek help from your significant other or mother to upgrade your slow cooker's firmware.
+- Some recipes may result in beverages instead of food.
+If this happens, follow the appropriate regulations, guidelines, and procedures related to drinks instead of the ones related to food.

 ## Release Plan